Accommodations are based on the individual student, disability, and the academic environment. Common academic accommodations may include:

 - Orientation to the building

 - And general support

 ADA does not require colleges to provide personal assistants, individual personal tutors, or personal assistive technology.
-Disability Services may refer students to local resources/agencies which may be able to assist with these services.
+Student Accessibility Services may refer students to local resources/agencies which may be able to assist with these services.